-4.2.1.2 Parental Accompaniment
+3.2.1.2 Parental Accompaniment

-Children who are 14 years of age and younger must be accompanied to THSteps dental appointments by a parent, legal guardian, or another adult who is authorized by the parent or guardian unless the services are provided by an exempt entity as defined by the Human Resources Code.
-For additional information and exceptions, see Subsection D.5, "Parental Accompaniment" in this handbook.
+Clients who are 14 years of age and younger must be accompanied to Texas Health Steps dental checkups and visits by the client's parent, legal guardian, or another adult who is authorized by the parent or legal guardian.
+The authorized adult can be the client's relative.
+The individual accompanying the client must wait for the client while the appointment takes place.
+For additional information and exceptions, see "D.5 Parental Accompaniment" in this handbook.

-4.2.2 Substitute Dentist
+3.2.2 Substitute Dentist